 Get creative and think outside of the box

 Even if you’re not in a creative line of work, being creative can be an incredible way to stand out from the crowd.
-By thinking outside of the box, and coming up with creative new ways to generate business, make sales, entertain clients, promote products, or whatever it is your job role is responsible for, you’re going to be making an impression.
+By thinking outside of the box, and coming up with innovative new ways to generate business, make sales, entertain clients, promote products, or whatever it is your job role is responsible for, you’re going to be making an impression.
 You’re showing that you’re willing to try new things and take your career to the next level.

 Go the extra mile regularly